 Frozen Teething Rings

 A firm ring or teething toy is a great teething remedy for a fussy baby, as is an object that is just slightly cool.
 But, keep in mind you want to avoid giving your child something that's too firm or too cold, as both can make the discomfort worse.
 A toy that's frozen solid can bruise your baby's tender gums, whereas a toy that's excessively cold can cause similar injury, according to the American Academy of Pediatrics (AAP).
 It's OK to give your baby a slightly chilled teething ring; just make sure you stash it in the refrigerator, rather than the freezer.

 What Is Safe to Do

-No whiskey, no gels, no freezer – you might be wondering just what is the safe way to soothe a teething baby.
+No gels, no freezer – you might be wondering just what is the safe way to soothe a teething baby.
 Less is more when it comes to relieving teething pain.
-Try to massage baby's gums with a clean finger to reduce swelling.
+Try to massage your baby's gums with a clean finger to reduce swelling.
 If he wants to chew on something, pick a rubber or firm plastic object that won't break easily.
-Your baby might also enjoy gnawing on a big, plain bagel or a damp, chilled washcloth.
+Your baby might also enjoy gnawing on a big, plain bagel or a damp, chilled dishcloth.

 Once that first tooth pops up, it's time to start taking good care of it.
-Get good dental care habits started early by brushing the new teeth with Colgate® My First™ Fluoride-Free toothpaste, as soon as they emerge.
+Get good dental care habits started early by brushing the new teeth as soon as they emerge.